 See GLU.Engine Settings for further details on how to use the dialogue box.

 As can be seen from the docker settings below, the Docker username and the Docker Image Repository are the same.
-In this case this is what is needed to push to the repository.
+This was needed to push the Docker configuration to the repository in this use case below: